Download the 2024 Safe Harbor Guide

 • Lower Safe Harbor Match: QACA Safe Harbor plans only require employers to match up to at least 3.5% of pay.
 Traditional Safe Harbor plans require a minimum 4% match.

-• Two Year Cliff Vesting: QACA Safe Harbor plans allow employers vest the Safe Harbor Match.
-Any unvested contributions can be used to cover plan costs and even fund future year matches.
+• Two-Year Cliff Vesting: QACA Safe Harbor plans allow employers vest the Safe Harbor Match.
+Any unvested contributions can help pay for plan costs and support matches in future years.

 What Are the Drawbacks of QACA Safe Harbor Plans?